Network Topology & I/O Configuration

 Detect GuardLogix safety I/O modules (1756-IB16S, 1756-OB16S) and safety network connections with SIL rating information.

-View Your Network Topology
+How to View Network Topology

 Frequently Asked Questions